jaymineh/P6_WEB_SOLUTION_WITH_WORDPRESS/project.md

 - Run the command `sudo mysql -u admin -p -h <DB-Server-Private-IP-address>` to confirm if the created user can connect remotely from the web server to the database server.
 1[dbadmin](dbadmin.png)

 - After the connection is successful, run `show databases;` to see if the created user has access to the database that was created on the DB server in step 5.
-In this case, the DB name is `wordpress`.
+In this case, the DB name is `wordpress`

 ![showdatabase](showdatabase.png)

 - Next, enable TCP port 80 in the NSG for the web server to allow you access WordPress on the browser.